 The sensor is considered the “eye” of the camera, responsible for capturing light and converting it into image data.
 When using a camera, special attention should be paid to the sensor’s ISO.

-ISO is the sensitivity of the sensor to light.
-That means, depending on the ISO value, the sensor reacts differently to light.
+ISO is the sensor’s sensitivity to light.
+This means that depending on the ISO value, the sensor reacts differently to light.
 The higher the ISO value, the more sensitive the sensor is to light; the lower the ISO value, the less sensitive the sensor is.

 The more sensitive the sensor is, the more light it captures during photography.
-Then the photo becomes brighter.
+This makes the photo brighter.
 The opposite is also true.
-With a sensor that has a lower ISO value, the photo will be darker.
+With a sensor set to a lower ISO value, the photo will be darker.

 The ISO value not only affects brightness but also image quality.
 When the value is high, the photo becomes bright.
-At the same time, clarity is strongly reduced by disturbing noise.
+At the same time, clarity is significantly reduced by disturbing noise.

-Therefore, you can increase the ISO value if the image is too dark, but not too much, otherwise the image quality will deteriorate due to too much noise.
+Therefore, you can increase the ISO value if the image is too dark, but not too much, otherwise the image quality will deteriorate due to excessive noise.

 2. The Lens – the “Pupil” of the Camera

 The lens functions like the pupil.
 Above all, the lens determines the angle of view.
-If the focal length of the lens is short, a wide angle of view is produced, while a long focal length allows a narrower field of view.
+If the lens has a short focal length, it produces a wide angle of view, while a long focal length allows for a narrower field of view.

-Therefore, the short focal length lens is quite suitable for landscape photography because it can capture expansive scenes.
+That is why a wide-angle lens is very suitable for landscape photography because it can capture expansive scenes.

 3. The Aperture – the “Iris” of the Camera

-The aperture opening not only affects the amount of light entering the lens but also the depth of field.
-A large aperture enables excellent low-light performance and beautiful bokeh, while a small aperture makes the background sharp.
+The aperture not only affects the amount of light entering the lens but also the depth of field.
+A large aperture allows excellent low-light performance and beautiful bokeh, while a small aperture keeps the background sharp.

 SIRUI Night Walker T1.2

-4. The Shutter – the "Lid" of the Camera
+4. The Shutter – the “Eyelid” of the Camera

-The shutter functions like a lid.
-The shutter speed is similar to the speed of blinking an eyelid.
-When the shutter speed is fast, a moment is captured clearly, just like a quick blink captures a snapshot.
+The shutter functions like an eyelid.
+The shutter speed is similar to the speed of blinking.
+When the shutter speed is fast, a moment is captured clearly, just like a quick blink captures a snapshot of an instant.

 Conclusion:

-Now we understand the components of a camera and solve the question: How does a camera work?
-Each part has important significance: The sensor captures light, the lens determines the angle of view, the aperture regulates the amount of light, and the shutter controls the exposure time.
+Now we understand the components of a camera and can answer the question: How does a camera work?
+Each part is important: the sensor captures light, the lens determines the angle of view, the aperture regulates the amount of light, and the shutter controls the exposure time.

-In photography, one should make full use of this knowledge.
-When encountering problems, it is important to respond flexibly and find suitable solutions.
-Only in this way can one master this magic, namely taking excellent and satisfying photos.
+In photography, you should make full use of this knowledge.
+When you encounter problems, it is important to respond flexibly and find suitable solutions.
+Only then can you master this magic, that is, take excellent and satisfying photos.
 For example, if it is too dark, it is a good idea to use a large aperture.
 At the same time, it is also ideal to slow down the shutter speed.